anaxios/nextcloud/README.md

 # Nextcloud
 A Simple Nextcloud image.
-The Dockerfile is almost idetical to the offical ownCloud Dockerfile.
+The Dockerfile is almost identical to the offical ownCloud Dockerfile.
 Nextcloud is version 9.0.53.
 PHP is upgraded to 7.0.9.